Mayo Clinic's approach

 Laparoscopic nephrectomy procedure at Mayo Clinic Laparoscopic nephrectomy procedure at Mayo Clinic

-Mayo Clinic surgeons perform minimally invasive surgery to remove a living donor's kidney (laparoscopic nephrectomy).
+Mayo Clinic surgeons perform minimally invasive surgery, called laparoscopic nephrectomy, to take out a living donor's kidney.

-Get started as a living kidney or liver donor by completing this health history questionnaire.
+Begin the process of becoming a living kidney or liver donor by clicking here to complete a health history questionnaire.

 • Team approach.
 Mayo Clinic's integrated teams of surgeons, doctors, transplant nurses, pharmacists and others work together to provide your care, from your evaluation through post-surgery care.
 After you donate an organ, living-donor coordinators and other transplant staff members will offer you support and follow-up care for several months after your surgery.